weirdion/email-forwarding-cdk/README.md

 ## Build and Deploy

+The `.env.example` file shows an example of the required configurations.
+Copy `.env.example` to `.env` file with your deploy config.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 Before getting ready to deploy, ensure the dependencies are installed by executing the following: